Introduction to Malaysian Culture Customs and Etiquette

 They offer drinks to guests.
 It is polite to accept, even if you drink a little.

-For Chinese homes, do not bring any sharp or cutting instruments because these symbolize severing the relationship.
+Do not bring any sharp or cutting instruments to Chinese homes because these symbolize severing the relationship.

 Don’t bring flowers because they are usually given to the sick and are used at funerals.